ProgrammingHero1/B8A12-The-Final-Effort/Readme.md

  - assignment12_category_0007 has small updates in the requirement, recheck the requirement from this repository
  - assignment12_category_0007 has small updates in requirement 13, recheck the requirement from this repository.
  - assignment12_category_0008 has small updates in requirement, Check the requirement again from this repository
+ - assignment12_category_0010 has small updates in requirement 8, Check the requirement again from this repository